Change Lifecycle Automation use case

 - Alternatively, IT Support users can create change requests directly through the Change Management Console or through the Incident and Problem Management functions of BMC Service Desk.

-- Within BMC Change Management, the change request acts as the parent object to the tasks that are associated to the change request using the Task Management System.
-Once a change request is set to the Scheduled status, the initial sequence of tasks is activated for implementation.
+- Within BMC Change Management, the change request acts as the parent object to change tasks that are created through the foundational Task Management System.
+When the change request is approved, tasks are activated.

 - Tasks are processed in a serial, parallel, or successor-predecessor relationships.
 Tasks can be integrated to external systems via the CAI Integration Subsystem.
 For example, mechanisms as basic as scripts or as robust as BMC Atrium Orchestrator can be leveraged to integrate individual tasks with external fulfillment systems such as BMC BladeLogic.

-- Tasks can include activities to update the CMDB or Asset attributes through BMC Asset Management.
+- Tasks can include activities to update the CMDB or Asset attributes through BMC Asset Management or through the Asset Inventory component of BMC Change Management when BMC Asset Management is not present.

 - When all tasks are completed, the parent change request is completed.